btihen/getdata_project/README.md

   this is straightforward using cbind:

  `test_df <- cbind(test_subject_df, test_activity_df, test_measures)`

  `train_df <- cbind(train_subject_df, train_activity_df, train_measures)`

  doing this as soon as possible to ensure that the data order doesn't change since the data isn't indexed.

-**REQUIREMENT 1 -- MERGE the TEST and TRAINING data**
+**REQUIREMENT 1** -- MERGE the TEST and TRAINING data

   this is straightforward using:

   `all_data <- rbind( test_df, train_df )`

-**REQUIREMENT 3 -- Add READABLE activity labels**
+**REQUIREMENT 3** -- Add READABLE activity labels

   this is straightforward using merge to match the activity_labels against the activity_id:

   `all_data <- merge(activity_labels,all_data, by="activity_id", all=FALSE)`

+  THIS MUST BE DONE AFTER MERGING the dataframes (subject, activity and measurements) as merge CHANGES the order of the data and without an index the data would be impossible to align after a merge.

-**REQUIREMENT 2 -- CREATE a tidy summary data frame with just means and standard deviations for each observation**
+**REQUIREMENT 2** -- CREATE a tidy summary data frame with just means and standard deviations for each observation

   Identify the appropriate columns and use that to extract the correct data into a new summary data frame